HCLonely/auto-task-doc/docs/en/guide/README.md

 - Repost Vk wall (Cancellation is not supported)
 - Visit links

+### takekey

+- Check if you are logged in (automatically jump to the login page if not logged in)
+- Remaining Key detection, if the donation of Key ends, a pop-up will remind you
+- Steam
+  - Join group & leave group
+- Join & leave Vk group
+- Visit links

 ### gleam.io

 - Remaining Key detection, if the donation of Key ends, a pop-up will remind you